 'He reminds us that poetry is, or can be, "the most exciting thing in the world"' – Martin Amis

-Since he was first enthralled by the mysterious power of poetry, he has been a dedicated student.
-In fact, for him, poetry has been nothing less than the occupation of a lifetime, and in this book he presents a distillation of all he's learned about the art form that matters to him most.
+Since he was first enthralled by the mysterious power of poetry, Clive James was a dedicated student.
+For him, poetry was nothing less than the occupation of a lifetime; this book is a distillation of everything he learned.